awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable-controls.md

 On the standard details page, the disabled controls are displayed on the **Disabled** tab\.

+For administrator accounts, the **Disabled** tab contains an aggregated list across accounts\.
+The disabled controls for the individual administrator account are displayed on the **Disabled for this account** tab\.

 You can enable a control from the controls list on the **Disabled** tab, or from the control details page\.

 **To enable a disabled control \(console\)**